Liaoliaoliaole/LOG-core/README.md

 As the Morfeas project developed additional support added for other devices (MDAQ, IO-BOX, MTI) with different interfaces (ModBus-TCP, USB).

 Furthermore, a web interface sub-project added to the Morfeas project under the name "Morfeas-web".
-Thisof, provide a layman friendly configuration interface for the gateway, the OPC-UA server's Nodeset and the connected devices.
+Thisof, will provide a layman friendly configuration interface for the gateway, the OPC-UA server's Nodeset and the connected devices.
+** In relation with this project is the [Morfeas_RPi_Hat](./src/Morfeas_RPi_Hat) **
 ### Design Philosophy
 The Morfeas-core project designed as a micro-component with supervision system.
 This means that all the components called from a supervisor programs, runs as daemon type processes, and they communicating using messages established from the **Morfeas IPC protocol** that passing through **PIPEs**.
 All the project's components are written in **ANSI C**.

 #### The Morfeas-core components:
 * **Morfeas_daemon**: The supervisor.
 * **Morfeas_opc_ua**: OPC-UA server.